 Skip to main content

-CERTIFICATION OF COMPLIANCE OF RESEARCH INVOLVING HUMAN PARTICIPANTS FORM
+HUMAN PARTICIPANTS FORM

 Students planning research involving human participants MUST, before starting any experiments, COMPLY with the rules and guidelines of the California Education Code, Code of Federal Regulations and Public Service Act, HIPAA Regulations and Human Subjects Rules, and the International Science and Engineering Fair (ISEF).
 In case of conflict, the provisions of the California Education Code take precedence.